vacu9708/Shopping-mall/README.md

 MySQL

 ## Redis
-For storing data good to cache such as refresh tokens, wishlist, shopping cart
+- For storing data good to cache such as refresh tokens, wishlist, shopping cart
+- Rate limit

 ## Spring cloud gateway
 Spring cloud gateway acts as a router and forwards incoming requests to the appropriate downstream microservices based on the defined routes.